svalluri123/Task4-16-18/Readme.md

 proxyToClientResponse returns the same HTTPObject from destination server to the client.

+Test case with wire mock, it mocks Spring boot server call and has three cases one to instantiate FilteredProxy server object, starting proxy server and to check the XML content.

 SpringBoot Application is the destination host which is used to accept the HTTP request from the FilteredProxy server

 Server class is annotated with @SpringBootApplication which itself gives runtime environment with embedded webserver.